LSNicholls/Serenity-WinAuthSample/README.md

 ###### It should also work in both Free and Premium versions of Serenity; the method was originally developed under Premium (StartSharp) but this sample is built from Serenity and has the same functionality.

-##### When the free Serene template for Asp.Net Core v8 is released, I will make a new version of this sample available with all custom code built from the ground up on 8.3.5, so it will be somwhat cleaner.
+##### When the free Serene template for Asp.Net Core v8 is released, I will make a new version of this sample available with all custom code built from the ground up on 8.3.5, so it will be somewhat cleaner.

 ###### Please especially note that you, as an expert Serenity developer, may have better ways to write much of the code here.
 I hope you let me know!
 Besides, Serenity is always improving, so details of implementation are likely to change.
 But I think that the general method and ideas about the requirements to be met for a Windows Authentication environment, however imperfectly implemented here, will remain valid.